12 Common Plumbing Mistakes to Avoid: A Beaverton & Portland Homeowner's Guide

 11. Overlooking Hard Water Scale on Fixtures and Water Heaters

 The Beaverton and Portland metro area has moderately hard water.
-Calcium and magnesium minerals build up inside pipes, water heater tanks, and faucet aerators over time.
+Calcium and magnesium minerals build up inside pipes, water heaters, and faucet aerators over time.
 Scale inside a tank coats the heating element, forcing the unit to work harder and shortening its lifespan.
+An annual water heater flush removes sediment before it hardens into a problem.
+Cleaning aerators every few months costs nothing and keeps water pressure consistent at every fixture.

 Estimated cost if ignored: A failed tank water heater costs $800 to $1,800 to replace.
 Tankless units affected by scale run $1,200 to $3,500.